-The CellFX System is a medical device subject to extensive and ongoing regulation by the FDA under the Federal Food, Drug, and Cosmetic Act, or FDC&A, and its implementing regulations, as well as other federal and state regulatory bodies in the United States.
-The laws and regulations govern, among other things, product design and development, pre-clinical and clinical testing, manufacturing, packaging, labeling, storage, recordkeeping and reporting, clearance or approval, marketing, distribution, promotion, import and export, and post-marketing surveillance.
+The CellFX System is a medical device subject to extensive and ongoing regulation by the FDA under the Federal Food, Drug, and Cosmetic Act and its implementing regulations, as well as other federal and state regulatory bodies in the U.S. The laws and regulations govern, among other things, product design and development, pre-clinical and clinical testing, manufacturing, packaging, labeling, storage, recordkeeping and reporting, clearance or approval, marketing, distribution, promotion, import and export, and post-marketing surveillance.

 The FDA regulates the medical device market to ensure the safety and efficacy of these products.
-The FDA allows for two primary pathways for a medical device to be commercialized: a successful pre-market approval application, or PMA, or Premarket Notification, or 510(k) clearance.
-The FDA has established three different classes of medical devices, based on the level of risk associated with using a device and consequent degree of regulatory controls needed to govern its safety and efficacy.
+For medical devices that require pre-market review, the FDA allows for three clearance/approval pathways for a medical device to be commercialized: approval via a Pre-market Approval Application (PMA), clearance of a 510(k) submission, or submission of a de novo application.
+The FDA has established three different classes of medical devices, based on the level of risk associated with using a device and consequent degree of regulatory controls needed to govern its safety and efficacy, as well as the appropriate clearance/approval pathway needed to obtain authorization to legally market a medical device in the U.S.

-Class I and Class II devices are considered lower risk devices.
-Most Class I devices are exempt from the 510(k) process.
-Most Class II devices, including the CellFX System requires 510(k) clearance from the FDA in order to be marketed in the United States.
-A 510(k) Premarket Notification is a premarket submission made to the FDA to demonstrate that the device to be marketed is substantially equivalent (SE) to a legally marketed device that is not subject to premarket approval, or a predicate.
-Companies making a 510(k) submission must compare their 510(k) device to a predicate device.
-A device recently cleared under 510(k) is usually used as a predicate device.
-However, any legally U.S. marketed device that has the same intended use and same technological characteristics may be used as a predicate device.
+Class I and Class II devices are considered low and moderate risk devices.
+Most Class I devices are exempt from premarket notification.
+Most Class II devices require 510(k) clearance from the FDA in order to be marketed in the U.S. A 510(k) Premarket Notification is a premarket submission made to the FDA to demonstrate that the device to be marketed is substantially equivalent to a legally marketed Class II device, or a predicate.
+Companies making a 510(k) submission must compare their 510(k) candidate device to a predicate device, and establish substantial equivalence to the satisfaction of FDA.
+A device previously cleared under 510(k) or a device approved through a de novo application can be used as a predicate device for later developed substantially equivalent medical devices.
+However, establishing substantial equivalence in a 510(k) submission requires the candidate device to have the same intended use and the same technological characteristics as a predicate device.
 The FDA has a 90-calendar day review goal from the date of receipt of the 510(k) to either authorize or decline commercial distribution of the device, but clearance generally takes longer than 90 days.
+During the review process, the FDA may also request additional information which extends the review process.
 If the FDA decides that the product is not substantially equivalent to a predicate device, a clearance will not be granted and the device cannot be commercialized.
+If a 510(k) submission is rejected by FDA, the applicant may be required to seek premarket authorization through the de novo pathway or the premarket approval pathway, which are more costly and will generally take longer for FDA approval.